 Concurrently in October 2017, a fourth free program was launched to help under-privileged ethnic minority students in Tuen Mun and Pokfulam by providing them with tutors to learn and improve their Chinese and English, arranging social service opportunities (like serving the elderly) or visit to local landmarks (like radio station to serve as DJs) for them to understand more about local culture and meeting WY students of the same age for intellectual and custom exchange, etc. A used musical instrument donation drive was held by both WYHK and WYK students to supply their ethnic minority counterparts with instruments so that they can learn to play with them and foster their musical talent.

 Our project is gaining recognition the principals of our participating schools and our partner NGO have given us high acclaims, the English competency of our students has generally improved and many tutors are returning term after term.
 We have been interviewed three times by the Chinese and English press and more demands have been received for our service from not only schools but other charities.
 We expect to serve even more schools and students in the future.

 How You can Help

-We hope you can either participate as a tutor or mentor or make a donation to support this worthy project.
-You can also help by drawing this project to the attention of alumni.
+For WY alumni, we hope you can either participate as a tutor or mentor or make a donation to support this worthy project.
+You can also help by / drawing this project to the attention of alumni.